Thousands of Proud Boys plan to rally in Portland, setting up another clash in a combustible city

 Tarrio said the Proud Boys does not promote violence, but it does actively protect itself.
 He said the rally in the park is intended to be nonviolent, but he encouraged his members to bring fire extinguishers because “antifa thugs” have thrown fireworks and even molotov cocktails during conflicts.
 He also encouraged them to bring bear mace — the harsh irritant that witnesses said was deployed right before Reinoehl shot Danielson in Portland.

-A white utopia
+A White utopia

 People who have attended months of protests here say they hope to shed light on what they see as a great contradiction in Portland, a place that prides itself as a liberal bastion but has had systemic racism in its fabric since it was founded.

 When Oregon became a state in 1859, its constitution rejected slavery, but it also forbade Black people from living within its borders.
 Violators could be violently punished.
-Oregon’s early settlers called the state a white utopia.
+Oregon’s early settlers called the state a White utopia.

-“Those that voted to make Oregon a free state weren’t necessarily anti slavery — they just didn’t want to deal with Blacks at all,” said Kerry Tymchuk, executive director of the Oregon Historical Society.
+“Those that voted to make Oregon a free state weren’t necessarily antislavery — they just didn’t want to deal with Blacks at all,” said Kerry Tymchuk, executive director of the Oregon Historical Society.
 “People ask why does Portland have so few Black people compared to most large cities.
 You look back at the message that sent for so long … it was almost self-perpetuating.”

 Fewer than 6 percent of Portland residents are Black.
-And that’s nearly double the overall state percentage.
+That is nearly double the overall state percentage.

 Even when a Black labor force was recruited to work in Oregon’s shipyards, Portland codes redlined them into certain neighborhoods.
-And as the nation has contended with the killing of Black people by police, Portland has had its own controversies, including a deadly attack by a white supremacist on passengers who were riding a city light rail train.
+As the nation has contended with the killing of Black people by police, Portland has had its own controversies, including a deadly attack by a white supremacist on passengers who were riding a city light rail train.

 In May 2017, self-described neo-Nazi Jerry Christian stabbed three people on the train, killing two of them, a racist incident that rocked the city.
 The day before, Christian had harassed a Black woman named Demetria Hester on the train.
-But Hester told police she didn’t believe police took her claims seriously because of her race.
+But Hester told police she did not believe police took her claims seriously because of her race.

 She said the attacks were a wake up call, a sign that “white supremacy is just below the surface.”